 A Brief History of the Marque

-Designed by Gottlieb Gassman, the Progress had a Fichtel & Sachs 200cc engine located centrally in the chassis, it had had 16 inch wheels, rear swinging arm suspension with integrated shock absorbers and the headlight was attached to the front forks.
+Designed by Gottlieb Gassman, the first Strolch 75cc scooters entered production in 1950.
+This was followed by a 100cc Sachs version, with a 150cc engine fitted in 1952.
+That year an agreement was reached with the Progress company to produce the machines and in 1954 the new Progress Stolch scooter arrived with a Fichtel & Sachs 175cc engine located centrally in the chassis, it had 16 inch wheels, rear swinging arm suspension with integrated shock absorbers and the headlight was attached to the front forks.
 The body was constructed of pressed steel.
+The machine was available with conventional kickstarter or as the ES model with electric start.

 Access to the drive train was easily accomplished by loosening two levers.